Set up Jira Software Cloud

-This page refers to Advanced Roadmaps, which is a cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.
+This page refers to the advanced planning features that are only available as part of Jira Software Cloud Premium and Enterprise.

-We have a separate section for documentation about the project timeline that’s included in all Jira Software plans.
+We have a separate section for documentation about the project timeline that’s included in all Jira Software projects.
 Go to the documentation for project-level roadmaps in Jira Software.

 Sprint dates only apply to Scrum teams.